douglask3/State_of_Wildfires_report/README.md

 ## Contact
 Please contact [Dougas Kelley] at [doukel@ceh.ac.uk] for any questions or issues.

-## Note for State of Wildfires report
+## State of Wildfires report
+The State of Wildfires report has been a major driver of this development.
+Here's some info for anyone whose found their way here and wants to perform those runs again

 ### 2023/24